-The range of hydroclimatic variability on which natural resource management practices are based has traditionally been based on historical data.
+The range of hydroclimatic variability on which NRM practices are based has traditionally been defined using historical data.
 By global standards the climate records in the MDB are long, spanning 111 yr from 1900-2010 with some individual stations going back to the mid-1800s.
-Here, we give an up-to-date overview of the hydroclimatology of the MDB based on these instrumental observations.
+Here, we give an upto-date overview of the hydroclimatology of the MDB based on these instrumental observations.

-Spanning from the subtropics (24° S) to the middle latitudes (38° S), approximately 90% of the MDB is classified as either arid or semi-arid (Maheshwari et al., 1995).
-The topography of the Basin consists mostly of extensive plains and low undulating areas, with much of the Basin less than 200 metres above sea level.
-The landscape varies throughout the catchment from the sub-tropical rainforests of the eastern uplands, to the temperate, sub-alpine regions of the southeast and the hot, dry semi-arid plains in the west.
+Spanning from the subtropics $(24^{\circ} \text{ S})$ to the middle latitudes $(38^{\circ} \text{ S})$ , approximately 90% of the MDB is classified as either arid or semi-arid (Maheshwari et al., 1995).
+The topography of the Basin consists mostly of extensive plains and low undulating areas, with much of the Basin less than 200 m above sea level.
+The landscape varies throughout the catchment from the sub-tropical rainforests of the eastern uplands, to the temperate, sub-alpine regions of the southeast and the hot, dry semi-arid plains in the west (Barros and Bowden, 2008).

 Annual rainfall averaged across the MDB is approximately 470 mm per year (calculated over the period 1900-2010).
-However, the spatial variations in annual mean 10 rainfall across the MDB are large (Fig. 1).
-Rainfall is highest in mountainous areas in the southeast where the mean annual totals can exceed 1500 mm, and lowest in the west of the Basin where they are typically less than 300 mm year-1.
+However, the spatial variations in annual mean rainfall across the MDB are large (Fig. 1).
+Rainfall is highest in mountainous areas in the southeast where the mean annual totals can exceed 1500 mm, and lowest in the west of the Basin where they are typically less than 300 mm yr-1.
 Averaged across the Basin, evaporation (estimated using pan evaporation) is approximately four times the annual mean rainfall.
-Geographically, evaporation ranges from approximately 15 1200 mm year-1 in the southeast of the Basin to around 2400 mm year-1 in the west (BoM, 2010).
+Geographically, evaporation ranges from approximately 1200 mm yr-1 in the southeast of the Basin to around 2400 mm yr-1 in the west (BoM, 2010).

 Over the 111 yr from 1900-2010, MDB rainfall has exhibited large inter-annual to multi-decadal fluctuations (Fig. 2).
-Averaged across the MDB, conditions were broadly drier during the first half of the 20th century with Basin-averaged rainfall deficits frequently exceeding 100 mm year-1, equivalent to rainfall being at least 20% below average (Fig. 2).
-Several periods of multi-year rainfall deficits occurred, including the "Federation Drought" (c.
-1895-1902) and the "World War II Drought" (c.
-1937-1945) (Ummenhofer et al., 2009b; Verdon-Kidd and Kiem, 2009b).
-Though 19 yr in the instrumental record had above average rainfall during the first half of the 20th century (Fig. 2), there was only one multi-year wet period prior to 1950 (i.e. 1916 to 1917 when MDB rainfall was at least 20 % above average).
+Averaged across the MDB, conditions were broadly drier during the first half of the 20th Century with Basin-averaged rainfall deficits frequently exceeding $100 \text{ mm yr}^{-1}$ , equivalent to rainfall being at least 20% below average (Fig. 2).
+Several periods of multi-year rainfall deficits occurred, including the "Federation Drought" (ca. 1895-1902) and the "World War II Drought" (ca. 1937-1945) (Ummenhofer et al., 2009b; Verdon-Kidd and Kiem, 2009b).
+Though 19 yr in the instrumental record had above average rainfall during the first half of the 20th century (Fig. 2), there was only one multi-year wet period prior to 1950 (i.e., 1916 to 1917 when MDB rainfall was at least 20% above average).